mia-platform/mlp/README.md

   - `--namespace`: the namespace in which the resources will be deployed
   - `--deploy-type`: the deploy type used
   - `--force-deploy-when-no-semver`: flag used to force deploy of services that are not following semantic versioning.
+  - `--ensure-namespace` (default to `true`): set if the namespace existence should be ensured.
+By default it is set to true so that the namespace existence is checked and, if it not exists, created.
+If set to false, it throws if namespace not already exists.

 Example:

 The `script` section of the CI file should look like this: